Raising awareness of HIV and AIDS

 It's important not to delay seeking advice and taking this test if you feel you have been at risk.

-People with HIV have a near-normal life expectancy if diagnosed early and treated quickly.
+People with HIV can live a healthy life if diagnosed early and treated quickly.

-You can find out more about HIV on these pages:
+You can find out more about on these pages:

 If you have unprotected sex, you are putting yourself at risk of getting HIV or another sexually-transmitted infection (STI).